 Also good to know: All the Disney Cruise ships are handicap friendly and most areas are wheelchair accessible.

 Disney’s destination options are geographically diverse.
 Mickey and the gang are global and have vacation adventures that will please everyone.
 There are more than you would initially expect.
 Disney’s ships sail to a variety of national and international locations.
-With 360+ itineraries announced for 2020 — ranging from a 3-night cruise to a 12-night transatlantic adventure, you will find a cruise option that fits your family’s vacation desires.
+With almost 500 itineraries — ranging from a two-night cruise to a 14-night or more transatlantic adventure — you will find a cruise option that fits your family’s vacation desires.

-Warm and tropical vacations include stops in the Bahamas, Key West, Mexico, Jamaica, Barbados, St. Lucia, and many more.
-These southern stops also include a visit to Disney’s private island, Castaway Cay.
+Warm and tropical vacations include stops in the Bahamas, Key West, Mexico, Jamaica, Barbados, St. Lucia, and many others.
+These southern stops typically include a visit to Disney’s private island, Castaway Cay.
 Exclusively for Disney Cruise guests, Castaway Cay offers private beaches, snorkeling, boating, sunbathing, and a barbeque feast on shore.

-If it’s Europe your family wants to explore, Disney Cruises sail to the Baltics, the Mediterranean, and the British Isles.
+If it’s Europe your family wants to explore, Disney Cruises sail to the South Pacific, New Zealand and Australia, and European destinations.
 These adventures combine historic shore excursions paired with Disney fun.

 For some West Coast magic, try cruising around Hawaii or Alaska, where you will see exquisite scenery and experience unique North American cultures.